 Reference Baker, C., Crone, D., Clark-Stone, F. & Kilgour, L. (2013).

-Artlift was commissioned by NHS Gloucestershire to provide Arts on Prescription in 9 community and GP settings across Gloucestershire, and funded locally by Malmesbury Primary Care Centre’s League of Friends to provide creative sessions at MPCC in Wiltshire.
+Artlift was commissioned by NHS Gloucestershire to provide arts on prescription in nine community and GP settings across Gloucestershire, and funded locally by Malmesbury League of Friends to provide creative sessions in Wiltshire.